bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:12:11

 Yep.
 No, I get it.

 Sjors Provoost: 01:12:12

-I mean, you could have done like Schnorr separately and other things separately.
+I mean, you could have done Schnorr separately and other things separately.

 NVK: 01:12:16

 I don't know.
 Is there conversations about like, you know, should we do the little things?
 Should we make big bundles?
-Is there like a lot of conversation going on about like how to activate things is like a proactive thinking?
+Is there a lot of conversation going on about like how to activate things like proactive thinking?

 James O'Beirne: 01:12:29

-All I can say is, you know, when I started doing assumeUTXO and obviously like implementation changes are different from consensus, but I had this very optimistic idea that I would carve this thing up into a bunch of tiny changes and do it bit by bit so that everybody could follow along and be assured that every step of it was safe.
+All I can say is, you know when I started doing ASSUMEUTXO and obviously, implementation changes are different from consensus, but I had this very optimistic idea that I would carve this thing up into a bunch of tiny changes and do it bit by bit so that everybody could follow along and be assured that every step of it was safe.
 And in hindsight, I really regret that in some ways, because I think it winds up dragging things out to an incredible degree.
 It makes everybody fatigued.
 You have to test and retest and retest and retest.
 And like with a consensus change, I think to your point, you don't wanna make the community kind of lazy and you don't wanna just acclimate them to these constant changes rolling out because then they won't scrutinize them as much.
-And so, you know, it's this tension between having these big, you know, I mean, Segwit and Taproot, as I've said before, they're like these massive, almost reinventions of Bitcoin scripting and they're great changes, but but they are, you know, pretty hefty.
+And so, you know, it's this tension between having these big, you know, I mean, Segwit and Taproot, as I've said before, they're like these massive, almost reinventions of Bitcoin scripting and they're great changes, but they are, you know, pretty hefty.
 So there's a tension between that and then having like a bunch of small changes to get rolled out and people just get used to kind of upgrading consensus.
-And that's maybe a less than ideal state.
+And that's maybe a less-than-ideal state.

 NVK: 01:13:41

 You know, it's funny.
-I thought Schnorr, adding Schnorr, just Schnorr, not even talking about everything else, like it was going to be the thing.
+I thought Schnorr, adding Schnorr, just Schnorr, not even talking about everything else like it was going to be the thing.
 Like I thought that people were going to literally go to war over that.
 That's a fundamental change to Bitcoin.
 I mean, we now have a secondary crypto primitive in there.
 Like it's hard to convey.
-Like, I mean, you could almost say this is not Bitcoin anymore, right?
+Like, I mean, you could almost say this is not Bitcoin anymore.
-Like, I mean, you know, it's just sort of like...

 Sjors Provoost: 01:14:05